-2.3.5 Children's allowance (Allowance tat-Tfal)
+3.3.5 Children's allowance (Allowance tat-Tfal) (bchnm\s and bchmt\s)

 Children's allowance is payable to locally residing females, citizens of Malta or married to citizens of Malta, who have the care of children under 16 years of age.
 The benefit is means-tested.
 There is no asset test but solely an income test.

 In 2008, a new flat-rate child benefit has been introduced for those families that do not qualify for the means-tested child allowance.
-The benefit is equal to €250 per year for every child aged under 16 and has not changed in 2009 & 2010.
+The benefit is equal to 250 per year for every child aged under 16 and has not changed in 2009- 2011.
+In January 2012, the Government implemented an increase in the minimum rate for children's allowance, where Children's Allowance minimum rate was increased by 100, from 250 to 350 a year for each child.